Welcome to Cornell … and to Cornell Health!

 We will be your primary care provider while you’re studying on Cornell’s Ithaca campus.
 This means you can depend on us for medical services and mental health care, plus specialty services like physical therapy, sports medicine, nutrition, and a full-range pharmacy.

 Our goal is to help you stay healthy and feeling your best so you can participate fully in the Cornell experience.
+Be sure to call on us when you need support!

 New student requirements